NET-BYU/alpr/README.md

 ![program](media/program_camsetup.png)

-> **💡 Testing without a camera?** Check out the [image_stream](./image_stream) folder for instructions on using your own images instead of a physical IP camera.
+> **💡 Testing without a camera?** Skip the rest of these steps and go straight to Part 2.
+After you set up the dashboard, check out the [image_stream](./image_stream) folder for instructions on using your own images instead of a physical IP camera.
 Great for testing and development!

 ### Step 3: Test Your Camera Connection